wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/gameplay.md

 ### [TTW Quick Start](https://www.nexusmods.com/newvegas/mods/65937)

-Quick start plugin to skip Vault 101 and start in the cave just outside the vault.
-The Medicine Bobblehead is not given at the start, you can pick it up later during Trouble on the Homefront.
+Quick start plugin to skip the Vault 101 intro sequence and start in the cave just outside the vault.
+The Medicine Bobblehead is not given at the start, you can pick it up later during _Trouble on the Homefront_.

 #### Installation:

-- Main File - TTW Quick Start
+Main File - TTW Quick Start

 ## New Features